Kimberley Process: Transparency and Responsible Practices in Diamond Trade

 Challenges and Future Directions

-Despite its success, the Kimberley Process faces ongoing challenges.
-Critics contend that the definition of conflict diamonds is too narrow and that it inadequately addresses certain human rights abuses and environmental issues in diamond mining.
+Despite its progress, the Kimberley Process faces ongoing challenges.
+Some critics argue that the definition of conflict diamonds remains too narrow.

 A Final Recap